-Nigeria is the most populous nation in Africa.
-In its vast rural areas, health facilities are scarce and are frequently understaffed or undersupplied.
-Where services do exist, cultural and social pressures can limit women's ability to use them.
-Nigerians make up 2% of the world's population, yet they account for 10% of all maternal deaths.
+As the most populous nation in Africa, Nigeria makes up 3% of the world's population, yet it accounts for 14% of all maternal deaths.
+In its vast rural areas, health facilities are scarce and often undersupplied, and where services do exist, cultural and social pressures can limit women's ability to use them.